mitre/caldera/docs/Install-script.md

-Auto install script
+Install script
 ==============

-If you would like to install CALDERA quickly using our recommended approach, you should use the auto-installer.sh script, found at the root of the project.
+If you would like to install CALDERA quickly using our recommended approach, you should use the install.sh script, found at the root of the project.
 This script can be run on MacOS, Ubuntu and CentOS computers:
 ```
-./auto-installer.sh --darwin
+./install.sh --darwin
-./auto-installer.sh --centos
+./install.sh --centos
-./auto-installer.sh --ubuntu
+./install.sh --ubuntu
+./install.sh --kali
 ```

 This installer will additionally install: